juanje/toolbox/test/system/README.md

 - All tests that start with *Try to..* expect non-zero return value.
-- All the tests start with a clean system (no images or containers) to make sure that there are no dependencies btween tests and they are really isolated.
+- All the tests start with a clean system (no images or containers) to make sure that there are no dependencies between tests and they are really isolated.

 ## How to run the tests